 Ideally you should be preparing your body to get pregnant well in advance, especially if you are over the age of 35 as your fertility begins to decrease quicker after this age.
-I had already started preparing for getting pregnant two years before we actually made the decision to conceive by taking the following steps.
+I had already started preparing for getting pregnant two years before we made the decision to conceive for the first time by taking the following steps.
 You can of course start doing these things at any point during your journey to getting pregnant:

 1. Introduce fertility boosting supplements

-Once I reached the age of 35 I became aware of that clichéd ol’ ticking biological clock.
-Although I’m sceptical about expensive, so-called “pills to get pregnant faster”, there are some minerals that, if deficient in your diet, may get in the way of your best chances of conceiving so I introduced three fertility boosting supplements.
+Once I reached the age of 35 I became aware of that clichéd ‘ticking biological clock’.
+I’m sceptical about expensive, so-called “pills to get pregnant faster” and many of them are there to rip you off.
+However, there are some minerals that, if deficient in your diet, may get in the way of your best chances of conceiving.
+That’s why I introduced three fertility boosting supplements when trying to conceive:

-The first one was magnesium, an essential mineral that is deficient in many of us and yet is a female hormone regulator that is both crucial to fertility maintenance and has benefits for both mother and baby during pregnancy itself.
+The first one was magnesium.
+It’s an essential mineral that is deficient in many of us and yet is a female hormone regulator.
+It is both crucial to fertility maintenance and has benefits for both mother and baby during pregnancy itself.

 The second supplement to aid fertility that I took was folic acid.
-As well as being an important supplement once you do get pregnant to protect your baby from developing spina bifida, folic acid is known to increase progesterone levels and decrease the chances of irregular ovulation, both vital factors in getting pregnant.
+It’s an important supplement once you do get pregnant to protect your baby from developing spina bifida.
+Plus, folic acid is known to increase progesterone levels and decrease the chances of irregular ovulation, both vital factors in getting pregnant.

-(You should know that there is a lot of speculation among midwives that the recent rise in incidents of tongue tie in babies is related to the introduction of folic acid supplements during pregnancy.
-There is no scientific evidence to support this however, and not taking folic acid whilst pregnant increases the risk of the baby developing neural tube defects such as spina bifida.
+(Note: there is a lot of speculation among midwives that the recent rise in incidents of tongue tie in babies is related to the introduction of folic acid supplements during pregnancy.
+There is no scientific evidence to support this and not taking folic acid whilst pregnant increases the risk of the baby developing neural tube defects such as spina bifida.
 If you have epilepsy, however, it is important that you consult your doctor before taking folic acid supplements)

 The final fertility boosting supplement I introduced was selenium.
-Although not as well known as magnesium and folic acid for being important fertility boosting supplements, selenium is a crucial mineral for both men and women when it comes to successful reproduction.
+Although not as well known as magnesium and folic acid, selenium is a crucial mineral for both men and women when it comes to important fertility boosting supplements.

 2. Come off hormonal contraception and start period tracking

-If you want to get pregnant easily and naturally, you’ll need to start tracking your periods and getting to know your monthly cycle so that you can make sure you have sex before and during ovulation.
-If you have been using hormonal contraception, this may be more difficult as the hormones interfere with your natural cycle and it will take a while for the hormones to leave your body and get you back to a regular cycle.
+If you want to get pregnant easily and naturally, you’ll need to start tracking your periods and getting to know your monthly cycle.
+This is vital so that you can make sure you have sex before and during ovulation.
+If you have been using hormonal contraception, this may be more difficult.
+The synthetic hormones interfere with your natural cycle and it will take a while for your body to get back to a regular cycle.